 Samatha meditation has been taught and practiced in Oxford for nearly 40 years and there are several groups currently meeting in various parts of Oxford.
-There are currently two beginners classes running in Oxford: Summertown and Oxford University.
+There are currently three classes for beginners running in Oxford: Summertown, Oxford University and New Marston.

 You may join a class at any time.
 No need to book - just turn up to the class and give it a go.
 Classes are friendly, include time for informal discussion and last around two hours.
 There is no charge for teaching, although we ask for donations to cover costs.